Frequently Asked Questions

 A: The Published directory in the Data Depot holds the NEES Public Data.
 Projects published using DesignSafe will be hosted there as well.
 The DOIs for the NEES Public Data point to the Data Depot.

-Q: I don't see the application I need in the Discovery Workspace.
-How can I get my application added?
+Q: I don't see the application I need in the Tools & Applications.
+How can I use my application?

 MATLAB